dekoza/mtgpl/AKH.rst

 :mtgtip:`Nissa, Steward of Elements<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/7/c79036a1-2239-4d4f-8b58-6cf9ac4863fc.jpg?1543676090|https://scryfall.com/card/akh/204/nissa-steward-of-elements?utm_source=api>`
    +2: Scry 2.

    0: Look at the top card of your library.
-If it's a land card or a creature card with converted mana cost less than or equal to the number of loyalty counters on Nissa, Steward of Elements, you may put that card onto the battlefield.
+If it's a land card or a creature card with mana value less than or equal to the number of loyalty counters on Nissa, Steward of Elements, you may put that card onto the battlefield.

    −6: Untap up to two target lands you control.
 They become 5/5 Elemental creatures with flying and haste until end of turn.
 They're still lands.